"Evil More Than All Before"

 Sunset of Solomon

-The breaking of oaths and withholding of tribute was the customary practice of vassals in conjunction with the approaching death and succession of a great king such Amenhotep III.
-He was not yet dead, however it was probably no secret that his end was drawing near.
-Akhenaten was still in exile and was no threat to rebellious vassals.
-His very succession would have been seriously in doubt.
-The resolve of the ailing Solomon and that of his aging father Omri-Joseph was tested.
+The breaking of oaths and withholding of tribute was the customary practice of vassals in conjunction with the approaching "death and succession" of a Great King such Amenhotep III.
+It was probably no secret that his reign was coming to an end (if not in actual death).
+Akhenaten’s obligatory seven-years of madness and exile were about over.
+It was time for the metal of the Solomon figure and his “father” Omri-Joseph to be tried by fire (if not by flood this time around).
 Shortly before the passing of Amenhotep, the raids of Ben-Hadad of Aram against Israel intensified.
 The intent of Ben-Hadad seems to have been to unseat Aye and take the throne of Israel for himself.
 However, with the help of Yuya (Omri), Aye was able to defeat Ben-Hadad king of Aram on two occasions.
 In the second battle, Ben-Hadad was actually captured by Aye.
 In exchange for sparing his life, Ben-Hadad offered Aye (Ahab) liberal concessions in Aram and a new and more favorable treaty.
 (The previous treaty was made in Year 4 of Akhenaten/Year 32 of Amenhotep III, as discussed in Chapters 17-19.)

 The Uncle they Loved to Hate